John P. Irish

-John Powell Irish (1843–1923) was a leader of the Democratic Party in the U.S. state of Iowa, a landowner in the Sacramento-San Joaquin Delta region of California, a fiery and influential public speaker, and an opponent of prejudice against Japanese, the Chinese Exclusion Act of 1882, women's suffrage and labor unions.
+John Powell Irish (1843–1923) was a Democratic party political leader in the U.S states of Iowa and California, as well as a landowner in the Sacramento-San Joaquin Delta region of California.
+He was well regarded as a fiery and influential public speaker, and an opponent of prejudice against Japanese, the Chinese Exclusion Act of 1882, women's suffrage, labor unions, and prohibition.

 He was, according to U.S. Interior Secretary Franklin K. Lane, "a fiery orator of the denunciatory type."
 He was reckoned as "a leader among editorial writers" of his generation.